 For my oldest, I used the same amount.
 She wanted a shorter tutu, so 2 rolls of white and 2 rolls of black tulle was enough.
 If you want a fuller skirt I would suggest at least 3 rolls to make sure that it’s nice and full.

-Step by step instructions how to make a no-sew tulle tutu
+Step by step instructions on how to make a no-sew tulle tutu

 Materials needed to create a Tutu Skirt